 I learn best by reading (and taking copious notes).
-Here are portions of our browser bookmarks you may find useful!
+Here are our favorite books, browser bookmarks, and other resources you may find useful!

 - Genetic Genealogy Reading List—So you just got your first DNA test results back.
 What does it mean?
 This is a reading list of the best on-line resources we found when we were asking the same question.

 Autosomal DNA Match Statistics

 - The Shared cM Project—”The Shared cM Project is a collaborative data collection and analysis project created to understand the ranges of shared centiMorgans associated with various known relationships.”

 - The Shared cM Project tool—A calculator that displays the likely relationships for a shared centiMorgan amount, based on The Shared cM Project.